History of Grenada: British colony

 Grenada was captured by the British during the Seven Years' War on 4 March 1762 by Commodore Swanton without a shot being fired.
 Grenada was formally ceded to Britain by the Treaty of Paris on 10 February 1763.
-In 1766 the island was rocked by a severe earthquake.
-In 1767 a slave uprising was put down.
-In 1771 and again in 1775 the town of St. George, which was constructed solely of wood, was burnt to the ground – after which it was sensibly rebuilt using stone and brick.
+In 1766, the island was rocked by a severe earthquake.
+In 1767, a slave uprising was put down.
+In 1771 and again in 1775, the town of St. George, which was constructed solely of wood, was burnt to the ground – after which it was sensibly rebuilt using stone and brick.
+Under British administration many French properties were bought out by Britons and restrictions were placed on the Catholic church.
+This caused trouble since most people continued to speak French.

 France recaptured Grenada between 2–4 July 1779 during the American War of Independence, after Comte d'Estaing stormed Hospital Hill.
 A British relief force was defeated in the naval Battle of Grenada on 6 July 1779.
-However the island was restored to Britain with the Treaty of Versailles four years later on 3 September 1783.
-In 1784 the first newspaper, the Grenada Chronicle, began publication.
+However, the island was restored to Britain with the Treaty of Versailles four years later on 3 September 1783.
+In 1784, the first newspaper, the Grenada Chronicle, began publication.

 Fédon's Rebellion

-Julien Fédon, a mixed race owner of the Belvedere estate in the St. John Parish, launched a rebellion against British rule on the night of 2 March 1795, with coordinated attacks on the towns of La Baye and Gouyave.
+Julien Fédon, a mixed-race owner of the Belvedere estate in the St. John Parish, launched a rebellion against British rule on the night of 2 March 1795, with coordinated attacks on the towns of La Baye and Gouyave.
 Fédon was clearly influenced by the ideas emerging from the French Revolution and was initially supported by French Revolutionary advisors.
 Between March 1795 and June 1796, Fédon and his troops controlled all of Grenada except the parish of St George, the seat of government.
 During those insurgent months, thousands of enslaved joined the revolutionary forces, with some 7,000 perishing in the final assault against the mountain stronghold in June 1796, today known as Fedon's Camp.
 In the aftermath, hundreds of "brigands" were later pursued and executed publicly, but Fédon himself was never caught and his fate remains unknown.